 The city of Saint-Malo in Ille-et-Vilaine (Brittany) has a unique history.
-It has went through the ages by constantly renewing itself.
+It has been through the ages by constantly renewing itself.
 Its name "Saint-Malo" is explained by a Welsh monk named Maclow who first called the town Maclou; then transformed into Malo, then Saint-Malo.
 This historic city is also called "The corsair city", due to its many corsairs fighting enemy ships of the King.
 At that time, these corsairs, unlike pirates, were servants of the King to attack foreign fleets.
 At the end of World War II, the city of Saint-Malo was set on fire and 80% destroyed.
-Inside the ramparts, more than 680 buildings were destroyed, the Saint-Vincent cathedral was in ruins and in countless damage ...
+Inside the ramparts, more than 680 buildings were destroyed, the Saint-Vincent cathedral was in ruins and had countless damage ...
 The reconstruction of the Intra Muros began on January 26, 1947.
-It was is at the beginning of the 1970s that Saint-Vincent Cathedral was completely rebuilt after 21 years of work.
+It was at the beginning of the 1970s that Saint-Vincent Cathedral was completely rebuilt after 21 years of work.

 The great men of Saint-Malo